YavorKostov/optim_m1qn3-on-Archer2/README.txt

-Works for optimization problems with the MITgcm on Archer2 Replace/work/n01/n01/yavor/ with your own usernamea and pathway
+Works for optimization problems with the MITgcm on Archer2 For example, this file was used to run a test case from the MITgcm global ocean optimization tutorial.
+Replace/work/n01/n01/yavor/.../ with your own username and pathway